FIL-OPMEG/tutorials_interference/README.md

 # Interference suppression tutorials for OPM data

 Tutorial-style scripts for the paper:
 *Seymour et al., (2021).
 Interference suppression techniques for OPM-based MEG:  Opportunities and challenges.
-In Prep.*
+Neuroimage*

 ## Tutorials: